Academic Concentrations

 Other Requirements

 • Students must participate in, or develop, in consultation with the Experiential Curriculum Coordinator and the GC concentration advisor, a global issues-themed club program for two quarters of junior year.
-Or, students may assist a faculty member in designing and offering a global issues-themed Exploratory course.
+Or, students may assist a faculty member in designing and offering a global issues-themed student experience.

 • Select one study/service abroad Intersession course or a summer study/service program approved by the Global Citizenship advisor.